No products in the basket.

 Unfortunately, this issue does not only affect Muslim women who wear hijabs, there are many non-Muslim women who would also prefer a gender specific gym.
 So to then say that it would prevent them from partaking in fitness would be rather silly.

 Muslim women are rocketing in education as well as politics.
 They are going on to become lawyers, doctors, nurses, scientists, journalists and so much more.

-In conclusion as you can see Muslim women are not always as someone perceives them.
-Social thought processes and individual beliefs on how a Muslim woman is or should be have often restricted a Muslim woman from having her individual identity.
+In conclusion, as you can see Muslim women are not always as someone perceives them.
+Social thought processes and individual beliefs on how a Muslim woman is or should have often restricted a Muslim woman from having her individual identity.
 Alhumdulliah things are now gradually changing.
 I hope this article was enlightening to you all and that you enjoyed reading it.
 Please don’t forget to leave comments and let us know what you would like to see us discussing next!